bizlett/faze-movie/README.md

 #### *Logos*
 All of my logos are images which I have then styled with CSS.
 Most of my logos were sourced via Google search, I tried to source logos with transparent backgrounds for aesthetic reasons.
 I also used [CleanPNG](https://www.cleanpng.com/) and [PNGHut](https://pnghut.com/) for a couple of the logos, specifically to find high quality images with transparent backgrounds.

-The financier logos in the footer of my website is a single image.
-I used [Fotor](https://www.fotor.com/) to stitch together the four logo images.

 #### *Colours*
 I used [Coolors](https://coolors.co/) to put together a palette for my website.
 I used my hero image as the starting point, using a colour picker to draw out blues and oranges initially.

 I decided that blues were a little overwhelming, losing that sense of being in space that I wanted to tap into with the colours of the wesbite.
 I established a slightly more muted palette for the general theme, leaning more towards greys with blue hints instead.
 I chose with a bright mandarin orange to accent, creating a pop of life.